AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-50815-decimal-quantity-for-simple-product-cannot-be-used-for-new-bundle-product-option.md

 ---
-title: "ACSD-50815: Decimal quantity for simple product cannot be used for new bundle product option"
+title: "ACSD-50815: Decimal quantity for simple product cannot be used for new bundled product option"
-description: Apply the ACSD-50815 patch to fix the Adobe Commerce issue where decimal quantity for a simple product cannot be used for a new bundled product option.
+description: Apply the ACSD-50815 patch to fix the Adobe Commerce issue where the decimal quantity for a simple product cannot be used for a new bundled product option.
 ---

-# ACSD-50815: Decimal quantity for simple product cannot be used for new bundle product option
+# ACSD-50815: Decimal quantity for simple product cannot be used for new bundled product option

-The ACSD-50815 patch fixes the issue where the decimal quantity for simple product cannot be used for a new bundle product option.
+The ACSD-50815 patch fixes the issue where the decimal quantity for a simple product cannot be used for a new bundled product option.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.35 is installed.
 The patch ID is ACSD-50815.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions